marcboeker/go-duckdb/README.md

 Therefore, all its memory lives in the driver.
 All allocations live in the host process, which is the Go application.
 Especially for long-running applications, it is crucial to call the corresponding `Close`-functions as specified in [database/sql](https://godoc.org/database/sql).

+Additionally, it is crucial to call `Close()` on the database and/or connector of a persistent DuckDB database.
+That way, DuckDB synchronizes all changes from the WAL to its persistent storage.

-The following is a list of examples.
+The following is a list of examples of `Close()`-functions.

 ```go
 db, err := sql.Open("duckdb", "")